IS LOCAL 1611 TAKING IN NEW MEMBERS?

 HOW WILL I KNOW IF MY APPLICATION WAS ACCEPTED?

 We will contact those individuals whose applications we are accepting.

 We keep applications on file for at least six months.

 Yes, there is a one-time initiation fee which varies depending on which sector you will be working under.

 Local 1611 operates almost solely on member dues.
-Dues are used to: represent members in negotiating strong Contracts, enforcing Contract rights, organizing new members to improve bargaining strength in existing workplaces, providing training and education for members, lobbying the government for legislation to protect and expand workers’ rights on the job, keeping members informed through newsletters and Union publications, maintaining this website, and providing representation on WorkSafe, EI, and CPP issues, to name a few.
+Dues are used to: represent members in negotiating strong Contracts, enforcing Contract rights, organizing new members to improve bargaining strength in existing workplaces, providing training and education for members, lobbying the government for legislation to protect and expand workers’ rights on the job, keeping members informed through newsletters and Union publications, maintaining this website, social sites and providing representation on WorkSafe, EI, and CPP issues, to name a few.